Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What are the signs and symptoms of Sever disease?

 - Ice should be applied on your child's heel for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you apply to it your child's heel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Shoe inserts may be needed.
 Your child's healthcare provider may give you heel pads or cups for your child's shoes to decrease pressure on the heel bone.
 You may also be given shoe inserts with firm arch support and a heel lift.
 Make sure your child wears good quality shoes with padded soles.
 Your child should not walk barefoot.

-- An elastic wrap or compression stocking may be needed.
-Your child's healthcare provider may want your child to use a wrap or stocking to help decrease swelling and pain.
+- An elastic wrap or compression stocking may help with pain and swelling.
 Ask how to apply the wrap or stocking.